 The art of grappling is quite famous in Brazilian Jiu-Jitsu, Wrestling, and Judo.
-It is one of the common techniques for an attacker looking for the perfect move to beat their opponent.
+It is one of the standard techniques for an attacker looking for the perfect move to beat their opponent.
 For this technique to work, you have to grab your opponent such that it puts you in a dominant position.

 1) Techniques Matter More than Strength

-Strength matters, but you can’t win against someone who knows the right techniques to beat you.
+Strength matters, but you can’t win against someone who knows the proper techniques to beat you.
 When you perform a submission, your goal is to make the opponent tap out.
 That’s possible when you apply the techniques you’ve learned during your martial arts training.

 2) A Good Grip Gives You an Edge